 The inquest also heard evidence from an inspector on the day of the disaster.

 Anthony Humphries, who is now retired, told the court that no senior police officer was in charge of the response to the tragedy as it unfolded and the only instruction he got was to "help with the injured".

 He said "everyone was talking at once over the radio" and no-one was "actually pulling it together".

-Mr Humphries said he had been faced with a "pile of bodies" when he went on to the Leppings Lane terraces of the stadium.'Not dignified'
+Mr Humphries said he had been faced with a "pile of bodies" when he went on to the Leppings Lane terraces of the stadium.

 He told the court he took responsibility for where he was positioned, directing those below him to assist casualties.